Updated: April 2022

-The stakes are high, which is why it feels so impossible to find the right words to convey–often in short order–what you’re all about, especially for those of us running solo or with small teams.
-In these instances, you ARE your brand.
-And that makes it even trickier because you need to share both your personality and your professional story.
+The stakes are high, so it can feel impossible to find the right words to convey–often in short order–what you’re all about, especially for those of us running solo or with small teams.
+In these instances, you are your brand.
+And that makes it even trickier because you need to share your personality and your professional story to interest potential clients.

 Yep, it’s a self-awareness nightmare.

 That doesn’t mean you need to hire a copywriter (like me) right away.
-You just need to understand that it’s not as hard as you think–and take it one step at a time.
+You just need to understand that it’s not as complicated as you think–and take it one step at a time.

 To help, I’ve laid it out so you can sidestep the avoidance and frustration that comes with putting your worth into words.